Program Description

 Graduate Certificate in Social Justice in Public Administration consists of 15 credit hours.
 Each student will complete 6 credit hours of core courses and 9 credit hours of restricted electives.

-This certificate is primarily a face to face program but students will be able to select electives from the list of restricted electives that may be offered on-line.
+This certificate is primarily a face-to-face program but students will be able to select electives from the list of restricted electives that may be offered on-line.
 Classes are offered at UCF Downtown campus in the evenings.

 Total Credit Hours Required: 15 Credit Hours Minimum beyond the Bachelor’s Degree